AppImageCrafters/appimage-builder-docs/source/advanced/signing.rst

 Signing
 =======

-To sign your the resulting AppImage using appimage-builder is enough with specifying the key id in the ``AppImage >> signature`` section as follows:
+To make appimage-builder use your key to sing the resulting AppImage is enough with specifying the key id in the ``AppImage >> signature`` section as follows: